 Sure, introducing a friend to new music is fun.
 But isn't it more fun to introduce a friend to music you love but almost everyone else hates?
 As a bonus, a terrible playlist might inspire your runner fundraisers to run faster, as they desperately try to cross that finish line before Phish begins their next jam session.
 (But seriously, some Phish songs are great.
 Just give ‘em a chance!)

 If you read those cheap fundraising ideas for schools and thought to yourself, “Okay, big spender,” then we apologize and promise to do better.
 We'll start with these free fundraising ideas for schools.

 Families bring in a bag of their garbage (nothing sticky or smelly, please and thank you), and then everyone makes upcycled art!
-Charge an entry fee and auction off the finished pieces.
+Sell entry tickets and auction off the finished pieces.

 Invite kids to tell their best jokes live on stage.
 We prefer this one for the under-10 set—you never know what they'll say next, but it's guaranteed to be funny.

 Partner with a local ice cream shop for this free school fundraiser.
 Every kid submits their dream ice cream flavor and everyone votes.
 The ice cream shop sells the winning flavor for a limited period of time, with a percentage of sales going to your school.
 Mmm… we love a scoop of Oreo-Cheeto-marshmallow topped with Sprite whipped cream.

 Kick back, relax, and try out these easy free fundraising ideas.